MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

 Where `O=MICROSOFT CORPORATION, L=REDMOND, S=WASHINGTON, C=US` is the **Publisher** name and `WORDPAD.EXE` is the **File** name.

-Regarding to how to get the Product Name for the Apps you wish to Add, please reach out to our Windows Support Team to request the guidelines
+Regarding to how to get the Product Name for the Apps you wish to Add, contact the Windows Support Team to request the guidelines

 ### Import a list of apps